watson-developer-cloud/discovery-components/README.md

 ./runExampleApp.sh
 ```

-If you chooses not to start the example application, all previous configuration steps will be left intact so the application can be run at another time by running
+If you choose not to start the example application, all previous configuration steps will be left intact so the application can be run at another time by running

 ```
 yarn workspace discovery-search-app run start